kamildzi/Tizen4Docker/README.md

 2. Edit and save new settings as `.env` file.

 ## Advanced configuration (optional, most users should be fine with defaults)
-1. You might want to change authentication method for docker-compose command.
+1. You might want to change authentication method for the `docker` command.
 This can be done at `runTizen.sh` file (please check `# Docker-Auth config` header).
 2. Advanced configuration can be found at `docker-compose.yml`.
 3. Advanced users might be interested in debug mode `./runTizen.sh d` (which allows easy access to docker container)